SandyRodger/launch_school_books/Object_oriented_javascript.md

 #### Object Prototypes for Functions and Classes

+#### Arrow Functions and Function Prototypes

+#### The __proto__ Property

+- dunder
+- Deprecated

+#### Accessing Function Prototypes

+-

 ### [The Prototype Chain](https://launchschool.com/books/oo_javascript/read/prototypal_inheritance#theprototypechain)

-- "class keyword is syntactic sugar that maps to a constructor function and a function prototype." -> isn't all code syntactical sugar, in the sense that it hides layers of more complex lannnguage that the computer use using?
+- "class keyword is syntactic sugar that maps to a constructor function and a function prototype." -> isn't all code syntactical sugar, in the sense that it hides layers of more complex language that the computer use using?
+  - LS response:
+  - You're right that in a broad sense, most programming constructs could be considered "syntactic sugar" for lower-level operations.
+However, in programming terminology, "syntactic sugar" has a more specific meaning.
+When we say the class keyword in JavaScript is syntactic sugar, we mean it doesn't introduce any new capabilities to the language - it's just a more convenient way to write code that uses the existing constructor functions and prototypes.
+As shown in the JS225 materials, the class syntax directly maps to the pseudo-classical pattern that was already possible:
+// javascript

+// This class syntax
+class Point {
+  constructor(x = 0, y = 0) {
+    this.x = x;
+    this.y = y;
+  }

+  onXAxis() {
+    return this.y === 0;
+  }
+}

+// Is equivalent to this constructor function syntax function Point(x=0, y=0) {
+  this.x = x;
+  this.y = y;
+};

+Point.prototype.onXAxis = function() {
+  return this.y === 0;
+};
+The key distinction is that syntactic sugar offers an alternative syntax for something that was already possible in the language, without changing the underlying mechanics or adding new capabilities.
+It just makes certain patterns more convenient to express.
+In contrast, many language features aren't considered syntactic sugar because they introduce fundamentally new capabilities or concepts that weren't previously expressible.
+JavaScript's class syntax was specifically added to make the language more approachable to developers coming from class-based languages like Java or Ruby, even though JavaScript's object system remains prototype-based under the hood.

 ### [Constructor/Prototype Pattern](https://launchschool.com/books/oo_javascript/read/prototypal_inheritance#constructorprototypepattern)

 ### [When Should You Use the Constructor/Prototype Pattern?](https://launchschool.com/books/oo_javascript/read/prototypal_inheritance#whentouseconstructorprototype)